marick/nh/prototypes/p003_test_first/JARGON.md

 cursor into a new paragraph will generate an affordance that causes the app animal to focus on that new paragraph.

+#### Age Out

+*Circular clusters* have a lifespan.
+It increases or decreases while the cluster is active.
+If it drops to zero, the process "ages out" or causes itself to exit.

 #### Cluster

 A cluster represents a group of neurons that act together to respond